 Access to the second floor is by the elegant open stairway or by an elevator.
 On this floor there is a common sitting room, a library/game room and three private suites each with two or three rooms and their own bath.
 Each suite offers different arrangements and square footage.
 Two of the suites have access to the balcony over the front porch.
 Residents bring their own furnishings to make their suite their home.

 The laundry facilities are in the basement.
 The house is heated with central hot water heat with individual controls in each room.
 The upper floor has air conditioning.
-Cable TV, wireless internet and utilities, except phone are included.
-House residents are also provided weekly housekeeping by our staff and three meals a day.
+Cable television, WIFI, and all utilities are included.
+Weekly housekeeping is provided by our staff, as well as three meals a day – one is chef prepared.

 The house has been beautifully maintained and is on the Registry of Historic Places.
 Great care is taken in preserving the historic value with any remodeling and landscaping project.
 Recently all the windows have been replaced with energy efficient windows.
 As that was done we were able to preserve the original beveled glass that brings rainbows in the house on a sunny day.
 The mansion is one of the gems in the city of Caldwell.

 Just outside the kitchen is a large furnished covered patio where we often enjoy our noon meal during the summer.
 It is also available for events planned by residents or local P.E.O.
 Chapters.
 On a summer evening you might find residents enjoying a root beer float, a card game or a glass of wine.